Naudar79/ajax-simple-web-service-request/README.md

 * Make it look good via CSS (inspiration).
 * Publish it as a GitHub Page
 * When it works, share the link on your startup's discord channel.

+> This exercise is carried out as part of the Web Dev training of BeCode Charleroi.